natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 * Could this be solved by polling instead of interrupts?
 Why or why not?
 * Suppose the printer had its own internal buffer.
 What would change?

+{:.highlight}
-**Hints**:
+> **Hints**:
-* Think about mutual exclusion and serialization of access.
+> * Think about mutual exclusion and serialization of access.
-* What happens when multiple write() calls are made to the same character device?
+> * What happens when multiple write() calls are made to the same character device?
-* Does the interrupt handler know which process sent the data?
+> * Does the interrupt handler know which process sent the data?
-* Would you let user programs send data directly to the device driver?
+> * Would you let user programs send data directly to the device driver?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 This problem illustrates a breakdown in resource allocation, specifically, the lack of exclusive access to a non-shareable, sequential device.
 Although the printer is interrupt-driven (which is good for efficiency), the OS must synchronize access to the printer across all processes.